OpenLake/Activity-Tracker/SETUP.md

 - Install `docker-compose` by following the [official guide](https://docs.docker.com/compose/install/)

 ## Step 3
-- Navigate to `/Cross-Platform-Activity-Tracker` directory and with administrative privileges run
+- Navigate to `/Cross-Platform-Activity-Tracker` directory and with administrative (sudo) privileges run
     ```
     docker-compose up -d
     ```

 - To start the application run
     ```
     npm run dev
     ```